 Cooking coconut milk on high heat may result in curdling.
 Coconut milk contains proteins and fats which can separate from the liquid at high heat.
 When coconut milk curdling, you will notice the creamy milk turn into a thin, watery liquid mixed with white lumps.
 Those lumpy bits tend to ruin the texture and taste and you do not want this to happen when making this ice cream recipe.
 You can avoid curdling by heating the base with low heat and stirring since stirring stops the proteins and fats from binding.

 3. Add Egg yolks

-I really recommend to use egg yolks for this recipe to help improving the stability of the ice cream and making the ice cream creamier, chewier, and denser.
+I really recommend using egg yolks for this recipe to help to improve the stability of the ice cream and making the ice cream creamier, chewier, and denser.

 4. Make your own pandan extract

 Pandan is a tropical plant that grows in South and Southeast Asia.
 The leaves are long and slender green leaves of a member of the pandanus palm or screwpine family.
 Some desserts would just use the leaves for the taste and aromatic fragrance.
 You can also find the other in bright green hue color specifying using Pandan Extract just like this recipe.